Posted on: 18/05/2017

 - https://en.wikibooks.org/wiki/Haskell I really liked the wikibook when I was learning Haskell.
 It’s not as in depth, and does not cover all of the topics - but it’s a great starting point.

-- http://dev.stephendiehl.com/hask/ What I wish I knew when learning Haskell - INCREDIBLY resourceful community edited document into a whole range of Haskell related topics. debugging, editors, frameworks etc. This thing is huge!
+- http://dev.stephendiehl.com/hask/ What I wish I knew when learning Haskell - INCREDIBLY comprehensive community edited document that covers a whole range of Haskell related topics.
+Debugging, editors, frameworks etc!

 - https://fpchat-invite.herokuapp.com/ - a slack community (https://functionalprogramming.slack.com/.
 There is a dedicated #haskell-beginners channel.
 A great community - which was a HUGE help to me when I first started learning.